Strategic Planning Facilitators

 “What does this accomplishment tell us about our strengths?”

-When all the stories have been told we review our work for common themes and compelling ideas.
-From this we prepare a consolidated list of strengths.
-We then priority rank the list.
+When all the stories have been reviewed we then look for common themes or ideas.
+We can now prepare a consolidated list of strengths.
+This list is then priority ranked.
 (We do this with a multivote.
 In a multivote each person would be asked to pick the top five strengths from a list of twenty.
 By simply counting the number of top five votes each strength receives we can rank the list.)

 Disappointments & Underlying Weaknesses